State of the Planet

 Ecologist Natalie Boelman surveys a plot near the northern tree line, Brooks Range, Alaska.

-The Toolik Lake research station, on Alaska’s North Slope, has been the site of continuous ecological research for nearly 50 years, part of a worldwide network aimed at understanding long-term cycles and changes in nature, especially in regard to climate change.
+The Toolik Lake research station, on the tundra of Alaska’s North Slope, has been the site of continuous ecological research for some 50 years, part of a worldwide network aimed at understanding long-term cycles and changes in nature, especially in regard to climate change.
 Principal investigator at Toolik is plant physiologist Kevin Griffin.
-He and ecologists Natalie Boelman and Shahid Naeem are engaged in a range of work on the effects of climate change on plants and tundra biodiversity.
+He and ecologists Natalie Boelman and Shahid Naeem are engaged in a range of work each summer on the effects of climate change on plants and tundra biodiversity.
 Much other work is being done by researchers from other institutions.
 Toolik Station website

 Ecologist Marie Uriarte and team assess damage to forests from Hurricane Maria in central Puerto Rico